alliander-opensource/rcdt_robotics/docs/content/grasping.md

 ### Generation based

 The generation based strategy uses a trained AI model to sample grasp poses on a given object, followed by a scoring and filtering to select the best poses.
 Creation of the required models is complex and very computational expensive, but fortunately are some models shared, for example with research papers.
-Two popular models published on GitHub are [GraspNet](https://github.com/graspnet/graspnet-baseline) ([AnyGrasp](https://arxiv.org/pdf/2212.08333)) and [GrasGen](https://github.com/NVlabs/GraspGen) ([paper](https://arxiv.org/pdf/2507.13097)).
+Two popular models published on GitHub are [GraspNet](https://github.com/graspnet/graspnet-baseline) ([AnyGrasp](https://arxiv.org/pdf/2212.08333)) and [GraspGen](https://github.com/NVlabs/GraspGen) ([paper](https://arxiv.org/pdf/2507.13097)).

 ### Vision Language Action based

 The vision language action based strategy requires an AI model that integrates vision, language and actions to execute tasks.
 With these models, one could theoretically give a command like 'pull the red handle'.
-A model like [DexGraspVLA](https://github.com/Psi-Robot/DexGraspVLA) should create an action list to bring the visioned state to the commanded state.
+A model like [OpenVLA](https://github.com/openvla/openvla) or [DexGraspVLA](https://github.com/Psi-Robot/DexGraspVLA) should create an action list to bring the visioned state to the commanded state.
 This is a continuous process of performing actions and checking the resulting visual feedback, trying to get closer to the commanded state.

 ## Integration of a Generation Based Model